Passport for Applicants Age 15 and Younger

 Please note that the minor (age 15 and younger) and both parents must appear in person.
 The application must be signed before a U.S. consular officer.
 Please go to our appointment page to schedule an appointment.
 Please submit the following items:(all supporting documents must be originals)

-- Passport application must be filled out using the Passport Wizard.(Tips for Using Passport Wizard) (PDF 1.5 KB) Once completed, please print the application form, but DO NOT sign.
+- A completed form DS-11: Complete FORM DS-11 online, and print it out single-sided, on two sheets of paper but DO NOT sign.
 You must provide a Social Security number, if you have been issued one.* U.S. regulations require the consent of both parents/legal guardians for the issuance of a U.S. passport to a minor child.
 If you are the non-applying parent or guardian providing written consent for your minor child to apply for a U.S. passport because you are unable to appear in person with your child, please submit a notarized Form DS-3053 (Statement of Consent) (PDF-41.23KB).
 The parent submitting the application materials to the U.S. Embassy must bring the notarized consent form along with a copy of the absent parent’s ID used during the notary.
 If you are the applying parent or guardian, and the written consent of the non-applying parent or guardian cannot be obtained in a timely manner, you need to submit Form DS-5525 (Statement of Exigent/Special Family Circumstances)(PDF-40.87KB).

 - Child’s evidence of U.S. Citizenship